geneanet/customCamera/doc/en/index.md

 This cordova plugin is an alternative to the official cordova plugin (camera).
 It starts a custom camera: image overlay with an opacity slider, user-defined color of the buttons, activating/deactivating functions.

-Ce plugin définit une variable globale `navigator.GeneanetCustomCamera`.
+This plugin defines a global variable `navigator.GeneanetCustomCamera`.

 ## Installation

     cordova plugin add https://github.com/geneanet/customCamera.git
     cordova build `platform`

-## Plateformes supportées
+## Supported Platforms

 + Android